-“Women often say they don’t feel chemistry with me after a first date.
+“Why don’t women feel chemistry with me?
 Am I doing something wrong?”

 Attraction.
 Spark.
 Desire.

 The feeling of “chemistry” is what most people hope to find when they go out with a new person.

 Ideally on a first date, both people will feel mutually attracted to one another and a relationship can develop from there.
 Sometimes, however, that feeling of attraction is one-sided and there is a lack of chemistry.

 Do you ever find yourself in situations where you’re very attracted to your date, but she doesn’t seem to be feeling the same way (yet)?
 Do you catch yourself wondering,